Top 10 Greatest Siege Engines

 A truly ingenious upgrade over the existing catapult.
 Greater range meant the attackers could fire from farther away, and therefore stay out of range of defensive projectiles.

 From a certain perspective, the cannon brought about the downfall of the castle as an effective defensible position.
 If an attacker had enough gunpowder and shot, they could simply find the range on a particular soft spot of the wall and continue to hammer it with successive shots.
-Inevitably, the wall would breach, and the attackers could then take the next step in their assault, either through an infantry assault through the breach or by continuing to barrage the fortification with cannon, but now with an opening to see inside the fortification.
+Inevitably, the wall would breach, and the attackers could then take the next step in their assault.
+They could either launch an infantry assault through the breach or continue to barrage the fortification with cannon, but now with an opening to see inside the fortification.

 This engine allowed the attackers to hurl rocks, fire, or other projectiles at the walls and even into the interior of a defensive position.

 Used with great effect by Alexander in his siege of Tyre, it gave attackers the ability to gain height and fight defenders at their level, or even above them.
-Possibly more importantly, it allowed them to view the inside of the fortification and to adjust the attack accordingly.
+More importantly, it allowed them to view the inside of the fortification and to adjust the attack accordingly.

 The Romans, with their well-deserved accolades for improving on existing ingenuity, made the ram into a highly effective siege engine of antiquity.
 Once devising a covering (a roof) for the ram, the device became a mainstay of castle assault.
 The device could be enhanced in the field by adding weight to the ram, thereby increasing its kinetic energy.